- What is the Special Field Examination?

-- When does the Special Field Exam take place?
+- When does the Special Field Examination take place?

-- How do the program’s Major Field and Minor Field requirements relate to the Special Field Exam?
+- How do the program’s Major Field and Minor Field requirements relate to the Special Field Examination?

 - Defining the Special Field

 - The Bibliography